Gunslinger (film): Filming

-Due to the quick shooting schedule, the rain forced several exterior scenes to be re-written to be shot inside.
+Because of the quick shooting schedule, the rain forced several exterior scenes to be rewritten in order to be shot indoors.
 Other scenes were shot with a large tarp draped over the actors.
-Due to the fact that the rainfall was audible in the background, Corman used the film's score and an assortment of sound effects to drown out the noise.
-The first scene shot was Beverly Garland and John Ireland's love scene in a tree.
-The tree was home to a colony of red ants, who crawled all over the actors and repeatedly bit them.
+Corman overcame the audible rainfall in the background by employing the film's score and an assortment of sound effects to cover the noise.
+The first sequence shot was a love scene between Beverly Garland and John Ireland in a tree.
+The tree's colony of red ants crawled on the actors and repeatedly bit them.

 Actors were injured several times on set.
-One day, Allison Hayes' horse slipped in the mud, causing her to fall off.
-Hayes broke her arm.
-While the crew waited for an ambulance to arrive, Corman shot a reel of close-ups of Hayes looking left and right, with the intent of splicing them in to the final cut while using a double to shoot other scenes.
-When shooting wrapped, the crew all signed Hayes' orthopedic cast.
+One day, Allison Hayes' horse slipped in the mud, causing her to fall and breaking her arm.
+While the crew waited for an ambulance to arrive, Corman shot a reel of closeups of Hayes, intending to splice the shots into the final cut while using a double to shoot other scenes.

-In another instance, a scene called for Garland to exit the saloon, jump on a horse, and ride out of town.
-When the scene was shot, Garland jumped over the horse instead of on it, so the scene had to be shot again.
-During the second take, she twisted her ankle running down the stairs in the saloon, but continued the scene.
-When Garland returned home, she thought it would feel good to put her ankle in a warm bath and did.
-She left it there for about an hour, but when she took it out, she found that it had swollen to twice its normal size.
-When she returned to the set, Corman said, "Well, we have to start shooting."
-In order to fit her ankle into her boot, the crew cut the back of it and taped it to her foot.
-Garland was unable to walk for nearly a week after Gunslinger finished shooting, writing that "I had screwed up my ankle so bad!"
+While filming a scene, Garland twisted her ankle running down the stairs in the saloon but continued.
+Her ankle later swelled to twice its normal size.
+When she returned to the set, the crew cut the back of the boot and taped it to her foot.

-While Corman described the production of Gunslinger as "one of the worst experiences of my life" and Hayes wanted to leave the film during shooting, Garland considered Rose Hood one of her favorite roles, noting that:
+While Corman described the production of Gunslinger as "one of the worst experiences of my life" and Hayes wanted to leave the film during shooting, Garland considered Rose Hood among her favorite roles, noting:

-I think I was the first woman to play a marshal in a movie western.
+I think I was the first woman to play a marshal in a movie Western.
 Roger would often cast against type in those days.
 I could never resist a plum role like a lady marshal in a genre that would never have considered such a gender reversal like that before.
 However, working with Roger was always an adventure and this film was no exception.